gkim14/2024-CS202-hw2a/README.md

 ![UML class](https://github.com/user-attachments/assets/e3e693b5-d9d3-4f8c-8fad-c9cfcb0b7b9d)

 `Box` has a constructor that takes two parameters, `int width` and `int height`, which all the other classes inherit. `HollowBox` also takes an additional parameter, `char border`, that `FilledBox` inherits from it, which it will use to draw the box.
+The `asString()` method is used to generate the box as a string.